kylekrieg/Node-Red-Contesting-Dashboard/docs/DESCRIPTION.md

 QRZ needs an XML subscription, while HamQth does need a login.
 HamDB has limited functionality (USA/VE).

+Enter in your username and password for the selected database and choose submit.
+If correct, you will receive an accepted dialog box.
+If not correct you will receive a wrong username/password dialog box.

+---

 ### Measurement Units

-Distance is used for mapping functions with either miles or kilometers.
+Choose the distance units for mapping functions.
+Choices are miles or kilometers.

 Temperature has options of Celsius or Fahrenheit.
+This is for monitoring the Raspberry Pi.

+---

 ### Backup & Restore

-Less of an issue, the files get update automatically by node-red.
+Choose the correct operating system.
+Linux or Windows.

+---

 ### OP Competition Sort By

-The options to control on the Op Competition page in the NR-Contest-Dashboard are as follows:
+The options to control on the Op Competition page are as follows:
 * by QSOs
 * by Score
 * by Mults

+---

 ### Map Configuration

+#### Home Lat & Lon
+Enter in your QTH lat and lon.
+Click submit.
+You will receive a dialog box when entered in successfully.

+#### Label
+Choose the type of label on each mapped QSO pin.
+Choices are Band Only, Band + Mode, Mode Only, Call Only.

+---

 ### Radiosport.live Data

+#### Send Data
+Experimental, this sends dashboard data to a central server.
+More to come.

+#### Power
+Select power used in the contest.
+Choices are QRP, LP, HP.

+#### Class
+Select your current operating class.

+---

-### Database Reset
+### Database Reset (IMPORTANT BEFORE EVERY CONTEST)
+Click "DELETE ALL QSOS AND CLEAR STATS" before each contest to clear the database.

+"QUERY ALL CONTESTS IN DB" will display all the contest stored in the database.

+"CLEAR STATS ONLY" will only clear the current stats.

+---